developmentseed/espa-surface-reflectance/ledaps/README.md

 ### Product Guide

 ## Release Notes
-  1. Updated the scripts to set the logging level based on the ESPA_LOG_LEVEL environment variable.
+  1. Automatically build and install the auxiliary scripts with each build.